Stephanie Land: Maid: Hard Work, Low Pay, and a Mother's Will to Survive (2019)

 Maid: Hard Work, Low Pay and a Mother's Will to Survive was adapted to a 10-episode limited series Maid (2021) for the streaming service Netflix and released on October 1, 2021.
 The series starred Margaret Qualley, Andie MacDowell and Nick Robinson.
 On October 24, 2021, Forbes reported that Maid has remained in the most viewed "Top 5 Shows" since its release in numerous countries.
 According to Netflix, the show will likely reach 67 million households in its first four weeks, surpassing the record set by The Queen’s Gambit, which was watched by 62 million subscribers.
 National Domestic Violence Hotline and other resources were mentioned after each episode of Maid.
-National Domestic Violence Hotline received more calls in the month after Maid premiere than any other month in its entire 25-year history.
+The National Domestic Violence Hotline received more calls in the month after Maid premiere than any other month in its entire 25-year history.
+In 2023, Maid again entered Netflix's Top Ten shows, in part because of viral TikTok videos.

-Her second book was announced in 2020 for release by One Signal Publishers, an imprint of Simon & Schuster.
-The book will combine Land's personal experiences with investigative reporting about higher education and the cost of it in the United States.